🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 The TRIN measures the spread or gap between supply and demand in the markets.
 The Tick Index or Tick Indicator shows the number of stocks trading on an uptick minus the number of stocks trading on a downtick.
 This trend indicator measures all of the stocks that trade on an exchange such as the New York Stock Exchange (NYSE) or Nasdaq.

-Is TRIN a Good Indicator?
+Is the TRIN a Good Indicator?

-It’s important to keep in mind that the Trading Index is just one indicator analysts use to evaluate the stock market and stock volatility.
+It’s important to keep in mind that the Arms Index is just one indicator analysts use to evaluate the stock market and stock volatility.
 The TRIN is most helpful when used with other indicators in order to create a more comprehensive snapshot of the markets at a particular moment in time.

-Pros of TRIN
+Pros of the TRIN

 The Arms Index or TRIN closely analyzes trends between advancing and declining assets.
 By comparing net advances to volume, it provides a picture of price movements.
 Volume can be a useful indicator in itself, as higher volumes can suggest more significant shifts in stock pricing.